ga-zelle/APS-what-if/README.md

 A special output is the flowchart which helps to understand the logic flow through the loop.
-This is the track which statements in "determineSB-basal" were executed and which not together with the reasoning of those decisionslisted in the original code.
+This is the track which statements in "determineSB-basal" were executed and which not together with the reasoning of those decisions listed in the original code.